-We conduct a second round of interviews where we present the click-dummy prototype and evaluate our concept via guided interviews and moderated usability sessions.
-In the one-to-one interviews, we aimed to learn if providing efficient access to historical data would allow more informed and effective daily operations: \begin{enumerate} \item Would an effective search engine assist you on a daily basis?
+We conducted a second round of interviews where we presented the click-dummy prototype and evaluated our concept via guided interviews and moderated usability sessions.
+In the one-to-one interviews, we aimed to learn if providing efficient access to historical data would allow performing daily tasks in a more informed and effective manner: \begin{enumerate} \item Would an effective search engine assist you daily?
 If yes, how and when?
 Which queries would you devise? \item Imagine that you have a system that could provide effective access to the expertise and shared knowledge about plant operations.
 Such a system could answer domain questions, extract information, and identify patterns in the text data.
 Which inquiries would you have for this system? \end{enumerate}

 All interviewees agreed that efficient search would enable them to access the previously logged knowledge, e.g., solutions to problems.
-Moreover, they highlighted that a search application would provide an additional level of assistance at a night shift and could assist in planning product launching.
+Moreover, they highlighted that a search application would provide additional assistance on a night shift and could assist in planning product launches.
 The shared ideas for the queries helped us to create lists of queries for the later prototype evaluation (see \Cref{sec:eval}). \Cref{fig:interviews}, the last column, overviews the interviewees' replies on how they would use a system of shared domain knowledge.
 For example, they highlighted a need to access solutions to previously occurring problems.
-Moreover, they expect to retrieve information on a level of deep understanding, e.g., for ``quality state of product\_A on Monday'' they would expect to see information about the batch level on that day.
+Moreover, they are expected to retrieve information with a deep understanding.
+For example, for a query ``quality state of product\_A on Monday,'' they would expect to see information about the batch level on that day.
 Additionally, they would explore information in an aggregating way, e.g., assemble problems that occurred to a specific product.